Costa Del Sol Travel Guide

 Puerto Banus Beach ©

-The densely populated coast of Andalusia, stretching from Almeria to Tarifa, is Europe's all-year-round favoured holiday destination and is commonly known as the Costa del Sol.
+The densely populated coast of Andalusia, stretching from Almeria to Tarifa, is Europe's favoured, all-year-round holiday destination and is commonly known as the Costa del Sol.
 It consists of a string of fine sandy beaches, where the average water temperature is 64ºF (18ºC), and picturesque towns that have abundant tourist amenities, resorts and high-rise hotels.
-Attractions include zoos, bullfights, water parks, casinos and amusement parks, like the renowned Parque de Attractions Tivoli.
+Attractions include zoos, bullfights, water parks, casinos and amusement parks, like the renowned Parque de Attracciones Tivoli, or Tivoli World.

 The airport is situated between Malaga and the large resort of Torremolinos on the national road N340, which connects all towns and resorts along the coast.
 Trains can be caught from the airport into Malaga City and to Fuengirola.
 Bus services link the coastal towns as well as the inland towns of Ronda and Granada to each other, and there is also a train between Malaga and Fuengirola and a train connecting Ronda to Malaga.